jlpdiez/AIDEdevelopment/e3interviewModel/README.md

 * Sometimes when speaking she forgets words.
 She is aware of that.
 * Routinely forgets dates and times for schedules such as doctors.
-* Forgets about tasks she has already done like having brakfast.
+* Forgets about tasks she has already done like having breakfast.
 * She forgets about ever having been in places like the hospital where she usually goes.
 * Has difficulties when she has to take decisions.
 For example at one time her house flooded and  she didn't knew what to do about it.
 * Has had mood changes.
 It is reported that before she was more grumpy but now she seems more calmed and relaxed.